NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     Not required.
 Cameras in .json files in ISD or model state format can be passed in with no adjustments.

+--num-lines-per-position
+    Resample the input camera positions and velocities, using this many lines per produced position and velocity.
+If not set, use the positions and velocities from the CSM file as they are.

+--num-lines-per-orientation
+    Resample the input camera orientations, using this many lines per produced orientation.
+If not set, use the orientations from the CSM file as they are.

---quat-norm-weight <double (default: 1.0)>
+--tri-weight <double (default: 0.0)>
-    How much weight to give to the constraint that the norm of each quaternion must be 1.
+    The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
+A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
+Does not apply to GCP or points constrained by a DEM.
+This adds a robust cost function with the threshold given by ``--robust-threshold``.

---anchor-weight <double (default: 1.0)>
+--anchor-weight <double (default: 0.0)>
     How much weight to give to each anchor point.
 Anchor points are obtained by intersecting rays from initial cameras with the DEM given by ``--heights-from-dem``.
 A larger weight will make it harder for the cameras to move, hence preventing unreasonable changes.

+--quat-norm-weight <double (default: 1.0)>
+    How much weight to give to the constraint that the norm of each quaternion must be 1.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more deviations from the